Patitotective/ImStyle/README.md

 ## Styles
 For style examples look at [styles/](https://github.com/Patitotective/ImStyle/tree/main/styles).
+Or at [ImThemes](https://github.com/Patitotective/ImThemes), a theme manager and editor that supports ImStyle!
 (Make a PR if you want to add your own).

 ## Fields Description